alexivkin/SARDELKA/README.md

 ### Running natively

 * Clone the repo
-* Allow non-password sudo for required commands. `sudo visudo` and add `<userhere> ALL = (root) NOPASSWD:  /usr/sbin/cryptsetup,/usr/bin/umount,/usr/bin/rsync,/usr/sbin/ufw,/usr/bin/mount`
+* Allow non-password sudo for required commands. `sudo visudo` or edit the /etc/sudoers file and add `<userhere> ALL = (root) NOPASSWD:  /usr/sbin/cryptsetup,/usr/bin/umount,/usr/bin/rsync,/usr/sbin/ufw,/usr/bin/mount`.
+Make sure it comes after all other staatement that may apply to your user, as the last statement takes precidence for sudo.
 * Allow non-root sshfs users to mount as root. `sudo vi /etc/fuse.conf` and uncomment `user_allow_other`
 * Rename backup.config.sample and backup.schedule.sample to backup.config and backup.schedule respectively
 * Edit both files to configure your backups